mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/webhooks-sprints.md

 {{% /alert %}}

 {{% alert color="info" %}}
 You can now set deployment webhooks for your app.
-These are described in [Mendix Deployment Webhooks](/developerportal/deploy/webhooks/).
+These are described in [Webhooks](/developerportal/deploy/webhooks/).
 {{% /alert %}}

 Webhooks allow you to build or set up Mendix Platform connectors that subscribe to certain events on the Developer Portal.
 When one of those events is triggered, Mendix sends an HTTP POST payload to the webhook's configured URL.
 Webhooks can be used to update an external application to keep it up-to-date with the changes happening in the Developer Portal.